homecon/homecon/doc/source/development.rst

 .. code-block:: bash

-    homecon install --nostaticip
+    homecon configure --nostaticip

-If Ipopt, Glpk or Bonmin are allready installed, you can avoid recompiling them using the :code:`--noipopt`, :code:`--noglpk` and :code:`--nobonmin` options respectively.
+If Ipopt, Glpk or Bonmin are already installed, you can avoid recompiling them using the :code:`--noipopt`, :code:`--noglpk` and :code:`--nobonmin` options respectively.

 Finally run Homecon in development and/or demo mode with: